Affiliate links on Android Authority may earn us a commission. Learn more.

 - Exit the screen to save your changes.

 Not everyone wants to improve their sprinting performance or peak power, so it’s unnecessary to strive to max out your heart rate constantly.
 Instead, studies have noted the benefits of training in low-intensity zones for most of a regimen, pushing hard only occasionally.

 You may have heard the term “80/20 training” floating around before.
 This suggests that 80% of your training should be done at a low-intensity heart rate zone, with just 20% spent at higher zones.
 It’s believed that this minimizes stress to the body and lowers recovery periods but doesn’t diminish returns received from high-intensity training.

 Use Zone 2 training to burn fat

-The “Easy” heart rate zone, where your heart rate doesn’t exceed 80% of its maximum but remains above 70%, is regarded as the optimum zone for burning fat.
+The “Easy” heart rate zone, where your heart rate doesn’t exceed 80% of its maximum but remains above 70%, is considered the optimum zone for burning fat.
 To achieve the latter, it’s recommended that users spend 150 minutes in zone 2 every week.
-That’s around 21 minutes daily, including weekends, or 30 minutes a day during the week.
+That’s around 21 minutes daily, including weekends, or 30 minutes daily during the week.

 Use Zone 4 training to improve top speed

 Zone 4 is effectively taxing your heart at its maximum.
 Working out in this zone is believed to improve anaerobic capacity and quick, powerful bursts of effort, but more importantly for runners, top speed.
 One way to stay in this zone is by adopting high-intensity interval training or HIIT.
 This involves alternating between short bursts of maximum effort (sprinting) with lower-intensity cardio (jogging or brisk walking).